 Although interest rates for used cars are higher, you might save more on the total cost of a used car.
 Cars suffer the steepest and most rapid depreciation in the first year of ownership, according to Edmunds.
 As the car ages, its value depreciates more slowly.

-You can also buy used cars for less than new.
+You can buy used cars for less than new, too.
 You might pay a higher rate on a used car because your vehicle does not depreciate as quickly as a new car, but you’ll lose less money over time on your investment.
-In the end, out-of-pocket costs are generally the highest for new car purchases, buying used is the cheapest option and leasing falls somewhere in between.
+In the end, out-pocket-costs are generally the highest for new car purchases, buying used is the cheapest option, and leasing falls somewhere in between.

-As you consider vehicles for sale, review maintenance records and ask about previous accidents.
-If you are in touch with the previous owner of the vehicle, inquire about any problems he encountered.
+As you shop for vehicles for sale, review maintenance records and ask about any previous accidents.
+If you are in touch with the previous owner of the vehicle, inquire about any problems they encountered.
 Finding a used car in good mechanical condition can help you save money, regardless of the loan rate.